qabdurrahman/Portfolio-Website/README.md

 - **Contact**: Smooth scrolls to `#contact` section
 - **AR Badge**: Initials badge in top-right that links to `#home`

-Active section highlighting is automatically updated based on scroll position.
+Active section highlighting is automatically updated based on scroll position using IntersectionObserver.

 ## Sections